The Manor House, Sedgefield: The Manor House after 1725

 Following Alicea's death and Robert's departure there were four claimants to the copyhold title of the Manor House.
-John Ball was husband of Roberts sister Alice (d 1724) and they were probably living in Sedgefield and possibly in the Manor House Alice died in 1724 and John Ball may have continued living there until his death in 1732.
+John Ball was husband of Robert’s sister Alice (d.
+1724) and they were probably living in Sedgefield and possibly in the Manor House.
+Alice died in 1724 and John Ball may have continued living there until his death in 1732.
 Robert Wright made a title surrender which was probably the Manor House to John Ball for a payment of £1600 plus interest on 10 October 1717.
-George Wheler son of Sir George Wheler who was a canon of Durham Cathedral and rector of a school in Houghton le Spring.
+George Wheler was the son of Sir George Wheler who was a canon of Durham Cathedral and rector of a school in Houghton le Spring.
 On 12 May 1719 Robert Wright surrendered a title in Sedgefield to Sir George Wheler for a sum of £750 plus interest.
-As the consideration for both of the surrenders to John Ball and Sir George Wheler included payment of interest it implies that the actual surrenders were expected to be at some point in the future which seem to indicate that Robert Wright was making his future plans.
-Charles Monson MP was deputy Paymaster General and brother of Lord Monson Commissioner for Trade and Plantations including those in Carolina and it is likely both were involved in arranging for Robert Wright to acquire a plantation when he arrived in Carolina in 1725.
+As the consideration for both of the surrenders to John Ball and Sir George Wheler included payment of interest, it implies that the actual surrenders were expected to be at some point in the future, which seems to indicate that Robert Wright was making his future plans.
+Charles Monson MP was deputy Paymaster General and brother of Lord Monson, Commissioner for Trade and Plantations including those in Carolina, and it is likely both were involved in arranging for Robert Wright to acquire a plantation when he arrived in Carolina in 1725.
 Fourthly, John Cotton who was Lord Proprietor of Carolina and was likely involved in Robert Wright's appointment as Chief Justice of the colony.
-The dispute concerning the ownership of the title of Robert Wrights mansion house was not resolved until 1756 in the Court of Chancery in London when the titles held by Robert Wright were sold and the title of the Manor House was bought by John Burdon of Hardwick Estate.
+The dispute concerning the ownership of the title of Robert Wright’s mansion house was not resolved until 1756 in the Court of Chancery in London, when the titles held by Robert Wright were sold and the title of the Manor House was bought by John Burdon of the Hardwick Estate.

-After his purchase of the Manor House in 1756 John Burdon's sister Isobel and her husband James Muncaster became residents from the 11th October 1757.
-The records are confusing but it appears that John Burdon retained the title until 11 May 1791 when, due to financial difficulties, he sold Hardwick Estate and probably the Manor House also to William Russell of Brancepeth Castle.
+After his purchase of the Manor House in 1756 John Burdon's sister Isobel and her husband James Muncaster became residents from 11 October 1757.
+The records are confusing but it appears that John Burdon retained the title until 11 May 1791 when, due to financial difficulties, he sold the Hardwick Estate and probably the Manor House also to William Russell of Brancepeth Castle in County Durham.

 After this a number of individuals are mentioned in the Halmote Court records in Durham as being involved in the title to the Manor House, these include(2);